Frequently Asked Questions

 Why doesn't PlainWarranty include consumer reviews?

-What does the complaint score measure?
+What does the Reliability Score measure?

 What is typically NOT covered by a home warranty?

 Standard exclusions typically include pre-existing conditions, cosmetic damage, improper installation or maintenance, code violations, and damage caused by misuse.
 Coverage limits, diagnostic fee/service call fee requirements, and exclusions for older systems vary significantly by company and plan.
-Always read the full contract — the exclusions section is critical.
+Always read the full contract, the exclusions section is critical.

 Does the coverage matrix show exactly what my plan would cover?